smudge/decks/railsconf-2022/slides.md

 Photo by <a href="https://unsplash.com/@kellysikkema?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Kelly Sikkema</a> on <a href="https://unsplash.com/s/photos/notebook?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 </div>

 <!--
-Then we have this long-lived database, that depends just on migrations, that teams already write when building features.
+Then we have this long-lived database, that depends just on migrations, and teams are already writing those when they build features.
 -->

 ---